nestor-chan/KidCoding-PHP/README.md

 * AddCalculator - a calculator just to do add
 * SimpleCalculator - a simple calculator allow user to do add/subtract/multiply/divice
 * SmartSimpleCalculator - based on SimpleCalculator,  add error checking to make sure input are integers, and return error code
+* RandomDice - a simple dice programing with 1 - 6 dices, displayed the number in random color
+* SuperDice - a dice system with simple ASCII art, using if/case conditions to display the color depends on number

 * RandomEmoji - display an enlarged sized random emoji on screen
 * EmojiSearcher - search emoji by string, non-casesensitive, return list of emoji on screen
 * EmojiSerialSearcher - input a list of string, and search emoji from list or display a random emojoy. its random fun!